Asraelite/wingbase/README.md

 Make sure that the command `node` links to this Node.js version and not `nodejs`.

+If you have an older version of Node.js you can upgrade by running `sudo npm install -g n` and then `sudo n latest`.

 ###Running

-Run `node index.js` or `npm start`.
+Run `node index` or `npm start`.

-Port 8080 is used by default and this must be open for people to play across the internet.
-To use a different port, set the `process.env.PORT` variable.
+If you use `npm start` arguments must be preceded by `--` e.g. `npm start -- -p 8000`.

+Run `node index --help` or `node index -h` for a list of command line arguments.

 ###Tests